Rock Island and the Quad Cities

 • Dinner: Grab a bite to eat back in downtown Davenport at Me & Billy Kitchen + Bar (200 W. 3rd Street, Davenport), a place run on a simple idea -- a bar with great food.
 With a lively atmosphere, a menu that changes with the seasons and friendly service, this is a local favorite.

 "392caffe is the absolute CUTEST coffee place I have ever been too.
 The vibe is super chill and the baristas actually care and want to get to know you.
-Their sugar cookies are also really good!!"
+Their peanut butter cookies are also really good!!"

 Rock Island Legends